GRASP: Geospatial pixel Reasoning viA Structured Policy learning: Method

 \paragraph{(1) Reasoning Format Reward.} This discrete reward enforces the model to output a structured reasoning process.
 The output must include a reasoning chain enclosed within \texttt{<think>} and \texttt{</think>} tags, and a grounding answer enclosed within \texttt{<answer>} and \texttt{</answer>} tags.
 If the output fully meets these format requirements, the reward is 1; otherwise, it is 0.

 \paragraph{(2) Prompt Format Reward.} This reward regulates the output format of the grounding answer.
-As illustrated in Fig.~\ref{fig:prompt}, the content inside \texttt{<answer>}\ldots\texttt{</answer>} must strictly contain a bounding box, point~1, and point~2 following the specified schema.
-Only when the output exactly follows this schema will the reward be 1; otherwise, it is 0.
+As illustrated in Fig.~\ref{fig:prompt}, the content inside \texttt{<answer>}\ldots\texttt{</answer>} must strictly contain a bounding box, a point~1, and a point~2 following the specified schema.
+The reward will be 1 only when the output exactly follows this schema; otherwise, it is 0.